sasudavid/AkaCE/README.md

 - **Seven emotion labels** (Sadness, Fear, Anger, Surprise, Disgust, Happy, Neutral)
 - **Word-level prosodic prominence annotations** — making it the first **prosodically annotated dataset** for any African language

+## Dataset Access
+The audio and video files of the dataset can be accessed via the following link: https://drive.google.com/drive/folders/1T2pVy_A6kD5owaAmFyPqgCtFTmjtB0b4?usp=share_link

 ## Emotion Categories